Our Lady of the Rosary: Background

 Leo XIII raised the feast to the rank of a double of the second class and added to the Litany of Loreto the invocation "Queen of the Most Holy Rosary".
 On this feast, in every church in which the Rosary confraternity has been duly erected, a plenary indulgence toties quoties is granted upon certain conditions to all who visit therein the Rosary chapel or statue of Our Lady.
 This has been called the "Portiuncula" of the Rosary.
+During his pontificate, Leo XIII issued eleven encyclicals about Our Lady of the Rosary and its feast.

-Pius X in 1913 changed the date to 7 October, as part of his effort to restore celebration of the liturgy of the Sundays.
-In 1960 under Pope John XXIII it is listed under the title Feast of the Blessed Virgin Mary of the Rosary; and under the 1969 liturgical reforms of Pope Paul VI Our Lady of the Rosary is mentioned as a mandatory memorial.
+Pius X, in 1913, changed the date to 7 October, as part of his effort to restore celebration of the liturgy of the Sundays.
+In 1960, under Pope John XXIII, it is listed under the title Feast of the Blessed Virgin Mary of the Rosary; and under the 1969 liturgical reforms of Pope Paul VI, Our Lady of the Rosary is mentioned as a mandatory memorial.

 Patronage

-Our Lady of the Rosary is the patron saint of several places around the world.
+Our Lady of the Rosary is the patroness saint of several places around the world.
 The Diocese of Malaga, Spain (which, however celebrates her patronage on September 8), and the Spanish cities of Melilla and Trujillo celebrate Our Lady of Victory as their patroness.

 María del Rosario is a common female Spanish name (colloquially abbreviated to Rosario or Charo).
-Rosario can also be used as a male first name, particularly in Italian.
+Rosario can also be used as a male first name, particularly in Italian and Rosaria as the female version.